 Located on the southern shore of Lake Superior, Marquette, Michigan is the largest city in the Upper Peninsula.
 Home to 20,000+ residents, this historic city offers vast views of our largest Great Lake, culture, small town charm, great food, and nature.
-There are abundant opportunities for recreation and adventure.
+There are abundant opportunities for outdoor recreation and adventure.
 No matter the season or reason, a visit to Marquette will not disappoint.

 Outdoor Recreation | Marquette, Michigan